Chiron8/3Dbind/README.md

 Formatted (x, y, z)
 Temperature of the magnetometer can also be recorded if necessary :D

-If using Mu Editor enable the plotter view to see the graph of live data
+If using the Mu Editor enable the `plotter` view to output a graph